 For ticket discounts and more information, sign up for Skylight’s email newsletter at www.skylightmusictheatre.org or call the Box Office (414) 291-7800.

 Health & Safety Protocols

 Skylight Music Theatre follows local government, CDC and State of Wisconsin guidelines in consultation with area doctors.
 Protocols are subject to change and may be revised pending updates.
-Currently, Skylight requires masks indoors.
+Skylight requests masks for those who are not vaccinated and encourages anyone who feels safer wearing a mask to do so.
 For the most up-to-date protocols, please visit our website at www.skylightmusictheatre.org/health.

 Purchase discounted parking vouchers from the Broadway Theatre Center Box Office for use in the Historic Third Ward parking garage at 212 N. Milwaukee Street (one block east and one block north).
 Vouchers can be purchased for $5 during normal Box Office hours.
 Vouchers are valid starting at 5 p.m. for evening performances and from 12-5 p.m. for Saturday and Sunday matinees.
 Not valid for Wednesday matinees.
 Voucher sales are not available during intermission.